Tariffs and Duties

 Understanding Tariffs and Duties (For U.S. Customers)

 All orders are shipped from Canada.
-If you're based in the United States, here's what you need to know about potential import fees:
+If you're based in the United States, here's what you need to know about cross-border shipping.

 What are tariffs and duties?